-Dr Omar Gailani is a Gynaecological surgeon at The Canberra Hospital.
+Dr Omar Gailani is a Gynaecological surgeon at Canberra Urology and Gynaecology Centre.

 Colposcopy is a procedure in which a special magnifying instrument called a colposcope is used to look into the vagina and into the cervix.
 The colposcope gives an enlarged view of the outer portion of the cervix.
 Colposcopy is done when there are abnormal changes in the cells of the cervix as seen on a Pap test.
 Further, it may be done to assess problems such as genital warts on the cervix, inflammation of the cervix, benign growths or polyps, pain and bleeding.